-If a capillary tube is placed vertically into a liquid, as shown in Figure 11.33, capillary action will raise or suppress the liquid inside the tube depending on the combination of substances.
+If a capillary tube is placed vertically into a liquid, as shown in Figure 11.31, capillary action will raise or suppress the liquid inside the tube depending on the combination of substances.
 The actual effect depends on the relative strength of the cohesive and adhesive forces and, thus, the contact angle θ given in the table.
 If θ is less than 90°, then the fluid will be raised; if θ is greater than 90°, it will be suppressed.
 Mercury, for example, has a very large surface tension and a large contact angle with glass.
 When placed in a tube, the surface of a column of mercury curves downward, somewhat like a drop.
 The curved surface of a fluid in a tube is called a meniscus.
 The tendency of surface tension is always to reduce the surface area.
 Surface tension thus flattens the curved liquid surface in a capillary tube.
-This results in a downward force in mercury and an upward force in water, as seen in Figure 11.33.
+This results in a downward force in mercury and an upward force in water, as seen in Figure 11.31.

-Figure 11.33 (a) Mercury is suppressed in a glass tube because its contact angle is greater than 90°.
+FIGURE 11.31 (a) Mercury is suppressed in a glass tube because its contact angle is greater than 90°.
 Surface tension exerts a downward force as it flattens the mercury, suppressing it in the tube.
 The dashed line shows the shape the mercury surface would have without the flattening effect of surface tension. (b) Water is raised in a glass tube because its contact angle is nearly 0°.
 Surface tension therefore exerts an upward force when it flattens the surface to reduce its area.

-Interface Contact angle
+Interface Contact angle O

 Mercury-glass 140°

 Water-glass 0°

 Water-paraffin 107°

 Water-silver 90°

 Organic liquids (most)-glass 0°

 Ethyl alcohol-glass 0°

 Kerosene-glass 26°

-Table 11.4 Contact Angles of Some Substances
+TABLE 11.4 Contact Angles of Some Substances

 Capillary action can move liquids horizontally over very large distances, but the height to which it can raise or suppress a liquid in a tube is limited by its weight.
-It can be shown that this height h is given by
+It can be shown that this height h is given by proportional to the surface tension γ , which is its direct cause.
+Furthermore, the height is inversely proportional to tube radius-the smaller the radius r, the higher the fluid can be raised, since a smaller tube holds less mass.
+The height is also inversely proportional to fluid density ρ , since a larger density means a greater mass in the same volume.
+(See Figure 11.32.)

-$$h = \frac{2\gamma \cos \theta}{\rho g r}.$$
+$$h = \frac{2\gamma \cos \theta}{\rho g r}.$$ 11.51